foxybbb/PanStitcher7/README.md

 - 4 Docker containers running in parallel
 - Each container processes different photo sessions
 - Direct file sharing via mounted volumes
-- No overhead from APIs, queues, or databases

 ```
 Your Photos → [Container 1] → Panorama 1, 2, 3
            → [Container 2] → Panorama 4, 5, 6